Neighborhoods in Portland, Maine: Bayside

-Bayside is the downtown neighborhood located between the Old Port and Back Cove.
-It is a mix of residential and commercial properties and old and new architecture.
-The neighborhood is bounded by Forest Avenue, I-295, Congress Street, and Franklin Street.
+Bayside is the downtown neighborhood located between Portland's Old Port and Back Cove.
+It is a mix of residential and commercial properties and old and modern architecture.
+The neighborhood is bounded by Forest Avenue, Interstate 295 (I-295), Congress Street, and Franklin Street.
 It is bordered by the neighborhoods of Parkside, the Old Port, and East Bayside.
 It is represented by the Bayside Neighborhood Association.
 It is often confused with the East Bayside neighborhood, which is on the opposite side of Franklin Street.

-Portland High School, whose original building that is the school's middle wing was built in 1863, and Baxter Academy, a charter high school with a STEM curriculum, are both located in the neighborhood.
-Merrill Auditorium is located in the neighborhood.
-The state's only Whole Foods and Trader Joe's supermarkets are located in the Bayside neighborhood.
-Notable buildings in the Bayside neighborhood include the Schlotterbeck and Foss Building, an historic art deco factory building built in 1927 and that is now apartments, and Franklin Towers, a high-rise apartment building constructed in 1969.
+Portland High School, whose original building that is the school's middle wing was built in 1863, and Baxter Academy, a charter high school with a STEM curriculum, are both located in the neighborhood, as is Merrill Auditorium.
+The state's only Whole Foods and Trader Joe's supermarkets are located in the Bayside neighborhood, on Somerset Street and Marginal Way, respectively.
+Notable buildings in the Bayside neighborhood include the Schlotterbeck and Foss Building, an historic Art Deco factory building built in 1927 and that is now apartments, and Franklin Towers, a high-rise apartment building constructed in 1969.
 Greater Portland Landmarks has documented that Bayside has some of the earliest homes in Portland, including Federal and Greek Revival homes, because most of the neighborhood was not burned in the Great Fire of 1866.
 The City of Portland's former Public Works operation center in Bayside has been redeveloped to be a commercial center comprising restaurants, breweries, distilleries, exercise studios, a bowling alley, and many new apartment buildings.

 The Bayside Bowl bowling alley is located in the Bayside neighborhood next to the former Public Works operation and since 2014 it has been hosting the PBA League Elias Cup team competition.
 The PBA League said Bayside Bowl has rejuvenated its event.

 The Bayside Trail begins on Elm Street in the Bayside neighborhood.
-The trail goes across the Franklin Street divided throughway and then through East Bayside and then connects to the East End Trail and the Back Cove Trail.
+The trail goes across the Franklin Street divided throughway, through East Bayside, and connects to the East End Trail and the Back Cove Trail.
 The Stone Street Playground is located in the neighborhood and is popular in the summertime because of the splash pad fountain and the proximity to the Old Port.
 The neighborhood association rents plots in the community garden located on Chestnut Street across from the Daymark condominium building that was built in 2022.